 The preferred structure is long term debt, but some funds will take an equity stake.

-In Debt financing is collateral needed?
+In debt financing is collateral needed?
 If yes what are the different collaterals accepted?

 Collateral is not an issue in project financing, everything is predicated on the financial stability and track record of the contracted off-taker and other counterparties involved in the project.
 If the underwriters are happy to carry the risk, debt financing will be forthcoming.

 What costs can we expect to incur before being financed?

 All those costs that go with preparing your project for financing which includes architects, land acquisition/leasing/optioning, permits, permissions, access and other essentials before the project can be considered for financing.
 Also, most investors now want an insurance ‘wrap’ which incurs a set-up cost of between £10,000 and £30,000, with premiums added to the loan.
 How much depends on the nature of the project and eventual cost of the Wrap.
 PFX investors do not get involved in costs incurred in preparing the project for financing.

-At what stage is the due diligence done before or after signing the unconditional/conditional term sheet?
+At what stage is the due diligence done, before or after signing the unconditional/conditional term sheet?

 After signing the conditional terms sheet.